js986/Quake2/README.md

 <br />

-The weapons and player can both level up for more damage and other perks.
+The weapons and player can both level up for more damage and other perks including a thruster pack and charge boots.
 How To Install: <br />